tibold/svg-explorer-extension/README.md

 More info: https://github.com/maphew/svg-explorer-extension/issues/18

 ## History
-Tibold Kandrai started the project around 2013, where it was hosted on Codeplex.
+Tibold Kandrai started the project in 2012, first on Google Code, Codeplex.
 Life happened and Tibold didn't have time to work on it any more, though the extension continued to work more than it didn't so people kept using it.

 In 2017 Codeplex shut down and turned into a read-only warehouse.
 Matt Wilkie imported the project to GitHub and continued to maintain the project as best as a python-not-c++ guy could.
 The extension continued to work more than not, though the problems started to add up as Windows continued to evolve and change underfoot.